Getting to Know the Quality Indicators

 The Quality Indicators for the Provision of Accessible Educational Materials and Technologies and supporting materials are available on the AEM Center website.
-Additionally, K-12 Critical Components have been developed to provide examples of promising practices to guide evaluation and progress monitoring.
+Additionally, K-12 Critical Components provide examples of promising practices to guide evaluation and progress monitoring.
+Crews are encouraged to use the Study Guide as a resource for activities that facilitate knowledge and skill development with the Quality Indicators.
 We recommend a two-phase approach to getting to know the Quality Indicators and Critical Components: a self-study followed by a group study.

 Each member of your crew should commit to a two-hour self-study of the Quality Indicators with Critical Components for K-12.
 For each Quality Indicator:

-- Review its statement, intent, and critical components.
+- Carefully read its statement, intent, and critical components.

-- Spend about twenty minutes with the resources provided for the Quality Indicator.
+- Review the resources provided for the Quality Indicator.

-- Record any questions and comments you have and bring them to the Group Study.
+- Record any questions and comments you have and bring them to the Group Study, described below.

 The Group Study

 The purpose of the group study is for your crew to support each other’s learning and come to shared understandings about the Quality Indicators.
-Ideally, the crew is together in person for this activity.
-The leader should identify an appropriate protocol for guiding the process of sharing individuals’ comments and questions from the self-study.
+Ideally, the crew is together in person or via synchronous video conference for this activity.
+The AEM Pilot Facilitator (see Pulling Together a Strong Crew) should identify an appropriate protocol for guiding the process of sharing individuals’ comments and questions from the self-study.